-If you're planning a trip to Europe for leisure or business and plan on driving while you're there, you'll need to acquire an International Drivers Permit (sometimes erroneously called an International Driving License), but do note that an International Drivers Permit is different from a European Drivers License, which is an EU-designed drivers license designed to replace individual country licenses.
+If you're planning a trip to Europe for leisure or business and plan on driving while you're there, you'll need to acquire an International Driver Permit (sometimes erroneously called an International Driving License), but do note that an International Driver Permit is different from a European Driver License, which is an EU-designed drivers license designed to replace individual country licenses.

 Countries that Require an IDP

 It's best to check with the tourist board for the country you're visiting before you go to get the latest information on exactly what you need to drive in another country.
 In general terms, though, most European countries do not require American drivers to have an IDP.

 However, the following countries do require International Driver Permits in conjunction with valid United States' driver's licenses: Austria, Bosnia-Herzegovina, Croatia, the Czech Republic, Germany, Greece, Hungary, Italy, Poland, Romania, Slovenia, Slovakia and Spain; again, you might not even be asked for the IDP in these countries, but technically you're required to have one or risk being fined.